cfgauss/r-novice-gapminder/_extras/guide.md

 {: .r}

-This is a vector of length one containing an `NA`, whose name is also `NA`.
+`NA` means "not available" and is used for mising data.

 If we ask for the 0th element, we get an empty vector:

 ~~~
 x[0]
 ~~~
 {: .r}

 ~~~
 named numeric(0)
 ~~~
 {: .output}

-R starts indices with 1 instead of 0 like other programming languages such as C and python
+R starts indices with 1 instead of 0 like other programming languages such as C and Python.

 #### Skipping and removing elements

-use a negative number to return every element *except* for the one specified:
+Use a negative number to return every element *except* for the one specified:

 ~~~
 x[-2]